ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - Peace does not imply quietness.
 Chaos does not imply noise.
 Permanence does not equate infinity.<br>

-- Show me a mon who doesn’t want to embrace pain and I’ll show you a boy.<br>
+- Show me a man who doesn’t want to embrace pain and I’ll show you a boy.<br>